ChromeDevTools/devtools-frontend/test/e2e/README.md

 click the Node.js icon in any open DevTools window to connect to the puppeteer process.
 You can step through the puppeteer test code this way.

+### Debug tests with VSCode
+To debug in VSCode, open the "Run and Debug" sidebar, select "Run end-to-end tests in VS Code debugger" from the dropdown, and click the start button or press F5.
+Current limitations when using VSCode:

+* VSCode only attaches to the node portion of the code (mostly the test files and the test helpers), not to Chrome.
+* VSCode debugging only works with headless mode.

 ## Debugging flaky tests
 To see if certain tests are flaky you can use E2E stressor bot.
 Open a CL with your test changes and run the following command specifying your test file: